auto-mat/klub/docs/API.md

 2. Event organizers and Staff: TODO
  - Can create update Events in their Administrative Units
  - Can update events organizational team: TODO
- - Can search for users by name/email: TODO
+ - Can search for users by name/email: `https://test.klub-pratel.cz/api/frontend/users/?q=<username>`
+ - Can see which users are registered for an event and mark attendance: `https://test.klub-pratel.cz/api/frontend/attendees/`
 3. Superusers
  - Can create and update events globally
  - Access all other endpoints: see the [Swagger docs](https://test.klub-pratel.cz/api/docs/)